 Real World Testing of Vehicle Efficiency

-Under its Powering Australia Plan, the Australian Government is providing $14 million to the Australian Automobile Association over the next four years to test the on-road emissions and fuel use of a range of popular cars, SUVs and utes sold in Australia.
+Under its Powering Australia Plan, the Australian Government is providing $14 million to the Australian Automobile Association ofrom 2022-23 to 2025-26 to test the on-road emissions and fuel use of a range of popular cars, SUVs and utes sold in Australia.

 The program will give Australians better information on how much fuel they can expect a vehicle to use on the road, providing a clearer picture of how much it will cost to run.
-Data for the first vehicles tested by the program is now available.
+Data for vehicle models tested by the program is available at realworld.org.au.

-The program will complement the Green Vehicle Guide (GVG) website, which uses laboratory test data to help consumers compare the relative fuel efficiency of light vehicles sold in Australia.
+The program complements the Green Vehicle Guide (GVG) website, which uses laboratory test data to help consumers compare the relative fuel efficiency of light vehicles sold in Australia.

 For further information, please see our Questions and answers on the Real World Testing of Vehicle Efficiency program.